pikasTech/pikadoc-en/docs/source/用 MDK 在树莓派 Pico 上玩 Python！.md

 [I'm going to use MDK to develop Raspberry Pi Pico, how come!](Http://mp.weixin.qq.com/s?__biz=MzAxMzc2ODMzNg==&mid=2656103324&idx=1&sn=f1d3ece87c81eeaa7d402f3cba60dc8f&chksm=8039c863b74e4175edc806b4e329c25e75b6372df53f07565bd9a46cfbf13a3c4cd9e20c08cc#rd)

 As we mentioned before, binding C modules in MicroPython is very complicated and difficult to debug.
-Is there a more convenient way to do that for python running on MCUs?
+Is there a more convenient way to do it for python running on MCUs?

 YES!
 Our answer to this question is PikaScript.
-PikaScript is a completely rewritten ultra-lightweight python vitual machine, with zero dependency, simple configuration, ultra-low memory footprint, i.e. you can use it under less than 4KB of SRAM.
-With framework based C module development tools, your API calling written in Python can be automatically connect to the your C module.
+PikaScript is a completely rewritten ultra-lightweight python vitual machine, with zero dependency on toolchain, simple configuration, ultra-low memory footprint (i.e. you can use it with less than 4KB of SRAM).
+Using framework based C module development tools, your API calling written in Python can be automatically connect to the your C modules.
 Cannot be more simple or convenient, isn't it?
 No need to manually handle any global tables, macro functions, module registration, etc.

 PikaScript provides MDK projects, hence you can debug C modules with python scripts.